 As expected, many of the symptoms affecting those with congenital and childhood myotonic dystrophy are different from the symptoms of adult-onset myotonic dystrophy type-1.
 Prior work by Chad Heatwole, MD, MS-CI, the senior author on this study, identified fatigue, hand and finger weakness, and difficulty walking as significantly impacting the quality of life of those with adult-onset myotonic dystrophy type-1.
 While these symptoms were also reported in children with myotonic dystrophy, their presentation and significance were different.

 Importantly, many symptoms of congenital and childhood myotonic dystrophy, such as communication difficulties, already have available treatments.
 The authors hope that by identifying the wide range of symptoms affecting children with myotonic dystrophy, doctors will be able to identify critical symptoms earlier and initiate timely treatment strategies.

-Dr. Johnson and University of Rochester researchers, with the support of Myotonic, have used information from this study to develop a survey, which was distributed to US, Canadian and Swedish patients with congenital and childhood myotonic dystrophy.
+Dr. Johnson and University of Rochester researchers, with the support of MDF, have used information from this study to develop a survey, which was distributed to US, Canadian and Swedish patients with congenital and childhood myotonic dystrophy.
 Results from this international group of patients will be used to further define and prioritize the most important symptoms to patients with congenital and childhood myotonic dystrophy.
 Ultimately this data will be used to help guide researchers in designing future therapeutic trials for these populations.